Local search (Internet): Private label local search

-Traditional local media companies, including newspaper publishers and television and radio broadcasters, are starting to add local search to their local websites in an effort to attract their share of local search traffic and advertising revenues in the markets they serve.
+Traditional local media companies, including newspaper publishers and television and radio broadcasters, are starting to add local search to their local websites to attract their share of local search traffic and advertising revenues in the markets they serve.
 These local media companies either develop their own technology or license "private label" or "white label" local search solutions from third-party local search solution providers.
-In either case, local media companies base their solution on business listings databases developed in-house or licensed from a third-party data publisher.
+In either case, local media companies base their solution on business listing databases developed in-house or licensed from a third-party data publisher.

 Social local search

 Local search that incorporates internal or external social signals could be considered social local search-driven.
 The first site to incorporate this type of search was Explore To Yellow Pages.
 Explore To uses Facebook Likes as one of the signals to increase the ranking of listings where other factors may be equal or almost equal.
 Typical ranking signals in local searches, such as keyword relevancy and distance from centroid can, therefore, be layered with these social signals to give a better crowdsourced experience for users.
 More recently, social media sites Facebook, Foursquare, LocalMate and Zappenin have become more directly involved in local search by updating their mobile apps with features to help people discover new businesses to visit.